 Whether deliberate or accidental, damage and theft can easily occur in your rental property.
-So how do you prevent them?
+So how can you prevent them?

 1. The contract

-First of all, you need to draw up a rental contract.
-It must include the conditions of your rental: the price and a description of the premises with an inventory.
+First and foremost, you need to draw up a rental contract.
+It should include the conditions of your rental: the price and a description of the premises, including an inventory.
 You can also note the maximum number of occupants, whether or not smoking is allowed, and your pet policy.

 In the event of problems, this contract, signed by you and the customer, will enable you to react.